amoghghadge/DS4002-Project3/README.md

 ***Packages***:

-Python Packages used: tarfile, PIL, matplotlib, seaborn, pandas, numpy, tempfile, shutil
+Python Packages used: tarfile, PIL, matplotlib, seaborn, pandas, numpy, tempfile, shutil, tensorflow, time, sklearn,

 ***Platform***:
 All members of this project used Mac as their platform.